CristhianMotoche/cristhianmotoche.github.io/posts/2020-08-18-Trying-aeson-schemas.md

 ```

 As you can see, the JSON is kind of nested and _aeson-schemas_ promisses to be
 helpful in this situations.
-Let's see id that's true.
+Let's see if that's true.

 First, you'll need to add the following extensions: